Care and Maintenance Instructions

 First, the vinyl is sown together using a needle size that has the same diameter as the thread, leaving less opportunity for water to get past the vinyl into the foam.

-Second, the majority of our cushion's foam is wrapped in a plastic bag to keep it sealed from water.
+Second, some of our cushion's foam is wrapped in a plastic bag to keep it sealed from water.
 This bag is not intended to withstand over exposure to moisture such as rain, hosing them off, or going over-board.
 Once this bag has been compromised it should be removed completely so the foam has the ability to dry.

 The third is a basic common sense approach.
 This means that you should treat your boat upholstery much like you would any other upholstery.
 Sure, there are differences in the vinyl between different types of upholstery, but there are many other characteristics that are the same.
 Always be conscience of any water sources, for example, you should never hose down your cushions.
 Instead, wipe them clean with a damp rag (no wire brushes) and only use non-solvent cleaners.
 Harsh cleaners such as bleach as well as rough surfaced cleaning equipment will quickly degrade the UV coating on the vinyl and lead to premature oxidation from the sun.
 Should your cushions become saturated, be sure to take quick action to dry them out.
 We employ zippers in most of our cushions, which allows you to remove the foam to let dry.
 For plastic wrapped foam, if there is water penetration the plastic will have to be permanently removed to allow the water to evaporate.
 For other cushions that have a wood/plastic core, we cut air vents to allow for quicker evaporation.